gageml/gage/tests/cmd-run-batch.md

 # `run` command - batches

 Gage will run a batch when `--batch` is specified.
-A batch may be provided as a CSV or JSON file or the value "-", which indicates the batch config is read from standard input.
+A batch may be provided as a CSV or JSON file.

 Use the `hello` example.